richardoppiyo/book-a-lawyer-App-backend/README.md

 rails db:create
 ```

-Then run migration file to create all the tables
+Then run migration file to create all the tables:

 ```
 rails db:migrate